 - Sight Wards, the other ultimate survivability tool.
 I start almost every game with 3 or 4 Sight Wards.
 Katarina loves these things.
 There are some good reasons to start with so many wards.
 At the beginning of the game, you can help your jungler out by warding the

 , so he can watch the enemy jungler, invade the jungle, and steal the red buff.
 He may even be able to kill the enemy jungler, denying buffs to the enemy.
 Buff control is a good way to secure your team an advantage and keep that advantage.

 The second benefit of having sight wards is that you have a get-out-of-jail-free card, whenever you're being ganked.
 You can lay down a sight ward and then Shunpo to the ward to escape.

-- Rylai's Crystal Scepter is one of the ways you get that extra damage output from your Liandry's Torment.
+- Rylai's Crystal Scepter is one of the ways you get that extra damage output from your Liandry's Anguish.
 I only get this item because it lets me duel bruisers and mitigates a large amount of True Damage spells.
-Remember that health is OP in Season 3, and having a permanent damage increase from Liandry's Torment is very strong against Health tanks.
+Remember that health is OP in Season 3, and having a permanent damage increase from Liandry's Anguish is very strong against Health tanks.

 This item does not scale well into late game, so if you need to maximize your damage output, feel free to trade it for some more raw Ability Power.
 Good late-game replacements for Rylai's are: